niharpatil/esenotes/docs/notes.md

 **Remember** the _hierarchical principle:_ include the base terms $X_1$ and $X_2$ in the model when we wish to include the interaction term $X_1X_2$ _even if_ neither $X_1$ nor $X_2$ have statistically significant p-values.

-**Note:** to include interaction effects between qualitative and quantitative variables, we can simply multiple their regressors to form an interaction term as before.
+**Note:** to include interaction effects between qualitative and quantitative variables, we can simply multiply their regressors to form an interaction term as before.

 #### Non Linear Relationships

 Simply include some transformation of an existing regressor.

 ![](img/horsepowergraph.png)
 ![](img/horsepowertable.png)